Swedish Players in the Hockey Hall of Fame

 Salming was one of the first European-born and trained players to come to North America and succeed in the NHL.

 Over the next six seasons, Salming set career highs in points (78 in 1977) and games played (80 in 1978), earning an All-Star selection yearly.
-He never won the Norris Trophy, but during this stretch of his career, he never finished lower than fourth in the voting, finishing as runner-up in 1977 and 1980.
+He never won the Norris Trophy, but during this stretch, he never finished lower than fourth in the voting and was runner-up in 1977 and 1980.

 Related: Remembering Borje Salming: “King” of Maple Leafs’ Defensemen

 Salming played 1,099 games with the Maple Leafs (third all-time), scoring 148 goals and adding 620 assists (a franchise record) for 768 points (fourth).
-He never shied away from contact and racked up 1,292 penalty minutes (fifth) with the club.
+He never shied away from contact and racked up 1,292 penalty minutes (fifth).
 When his time in Toronto ended, he signed as a free agent with the Detroit Red Wings, suiting up for 49 games in 1989-90.

 Upon retirement, Salming received several accolades, including enshrinement into the Hockey Hall of Fame (1996) and the International Ice Hockey Federation (IIHF) Hall of Fame in 1998.
 The Hockey News listed him as No. 74 in the top 100 Greatest NHL Players, and the Maple Leafs retired his No. 21 jersey in 2006.
 In 2008, the IIHF named him a member of the Centennial All-Star team.

 Salming made headlines in July 2022 when he was diagnosed with amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease.
-Months later, he made his first public appearance informing the world that he could no longer speak and had to receive his meals through a feeding tube.
-Hockey players around the globe have come to his aid and are offering to help this legendary player continue his battle in any way they can.
+Months later, he made his first public appearance, informing the world that he could no longer speak and had to receive his meals through a feeding tube.
+Before his passing on Nov.
+22, 2022, his family created the Böjre Salming ALS Foundation, a lasting tribute to all those who continue to fight the incurable disease.

 2012 HHOF Class – Mats Sundin (Bromma, Sweden)